-I decided to moved from Denmark to Buenos Aires for good! … Or at least with no current plan of leaving.
+I decided to move from Denmark to Buenos Aires for good! … Or at least with no current plan of leaving.
 So, what is it that fascinates me so much about Buenos Aires that I want to keep on living here?

-Keep on reading, and I will try to explain you why I fell in love with the Argentine capital… And maybe this will make you want to visit Buenos Aires as well?
+Keep on reading, and I will try to explain to you why I fell in love with the Argentine capital… And maybe this will make you want to visit Buenos Aires as well?

 #1 On the surface, it looks like something you know – underneath it isn’t!

 To the bare eye, Buenos Aires looks like bits and pieces taken out of different European cities.
 A mix of Germany, France, Italy, the UK, and Spain all in one; the architecture, the food, the way people dress, and their customs.

 However, the longer I stay, the more I realize that, even though, the customs and artifacts in Buenos Aires look like something I know.
 Underneath the surface of these visible things in the values and assumptions that people carry around, there are huge differences.

-What have caused me the most surprises are how people are generally more distrusting towards one another.
+What has caused me the most surprise is how people are generally more distrusting towards one another.
 And especially, toward state institutions such as the police.
-One part is without doubt because of the great level of corruption in Argentina… but it also made me question my own culture; are Danes maybe just overly naïve compared to the rest of the world?
+One part is without a doubt because of the great level of corruption in Argentina… but it also made me question my own culture; are Danes maybe just overly naïve compared to the rest of the world?

 Nevertheless, I find this duality of being in a city where I think I understand, and then realizing that I don’t quite charming, puzzling, and challenging – and challenges I like!

 #2 The architecture reflects mix of nationalities in the city